-September 2017 – We are finishing some pure white fleeces now and will switch next week into colored fleeces.
-We have an enormous backlog at this time and will be processing colors for a few months; at least through December.
+January 2018 – We are currently processing colored fleeces and will switch next month to pure white fleeces.
 For various reasons, at least six other west coast fiber processors have closed or are no longer taking in fleeces.
 This has created a large increase in our already heavy backlog.
 As always, we are doing the best that we can to process as much as we can with out sacrificing quality.
 We appreciate your patience.

 If you have any questions, please contact us at: email@example.com